microsoft/pxt-adafruit/docs/lessons/magic-8/quiz.md

 # magic 8 quiz

-create a magic 8 ball on the BBC micro:bit.
+create a magic 8 ball on the @boardname@.

 ## Name